Updated: Feb 28, 2022

 Owning and maintaining a Product Backlog comes with quite some responsibility.
-If you are a Product Owner then you are familiar with day-to-day decisions about the content and the order of the work.
+If you are a Product Owner, you are familiar with day-to-day decisions about the content and the order of the work.
 Which User Story is more valuable for the customer is often in conflict with the engineering team’s view on the priorities and how a (software) system is architected and coded.

-The metric called Scope Change is trying to answer the question of how good a team is at prioritizing PBIs.
+The metric called Scope Change is trying to answer how good a team is at prioritizing PBIs.
 I use this term interchangeably with User Stories in this post.
 Product Owner decides on priorities based on input from all stakeholders and possibly the same data or evidence, if you are familiar with the Evidence-based Management book and EBM Guide.
 The development/engineering team is one of those inputs.

-Looking at the example chart below you can quickly observe the non-green bars telling us that some undesirable events have occurred.
-Staying in the subjective limits of agility in scrum the metric can be presented with two thresholds – one for the amber and one for the red zones.
+Looking at the example chart below, you can quickly observe the non-green bars telling us that some undesirable events have occurred.
+Staying in the subjective limits of agility in Scrum, the metric can be presented with two thresholds – one for the amber and one for the red zones.
 The chart will come preconfigured, but it will be available to configure per organization and per team.
 What I meant by subjective limits is the second and the third pillar of Scrum: inspection and adaptation.
-You should use them consistently and some digital guidance we can offer can be helpful.
+You should use them consistently, and some digital guidance we can offer can be helpful.

-To generate the Scope Change chart you will have to provide three input values:
+To generate the Scope Change chart, you will have to provide three input values:

 The total number of Story Points the team forecasted

 The sum of Story Points added during the sprint